kubernetes-sigs/lws/site/content/en/docs/concepts/leaderworkerset/failure-handling/_index.md

 LWS then clears that group's count, removes the cleanup finalizers, and allows the StatefulSet to create a replacement group with a fresh budget.
 Editing or unsetting `maxGroupRestarts`, or deleting retained Pods, does not recover an exhausted group.
-LWS deletion, scale-down, and rollout remove retained objects as normal lifecycle cleanup rather than starting recovery.
+LWS deletion, scale-down, and selecting the group for replacement during a rollout remove retained objects as normal lifecycle cleanup rather than starting recovery.